R\'enyi Entropy, Signed Probabilities, and the Qubit: R enyi Entropy

-For $\boldsymbol{r}\in\mathbb{R}^{3}$ define $\boldsymbol{\hat{r}}=(r_{1},r_{2},r_{3},1)\in\mathbb{R}^{4}$.
-For $\boldsymbol{q}\in\mathbb{R}^{8}$ and $\boldsymbol{r}\in\mathbb{R}^{3}$ we say $\boldsymbol{q}$ \emph{represents} $\boldsymbol{r}$ if $\mathbf{A}\boldsymbol{q}=\boldsymbol{\hat{r}}$. \end{defn} We are going to use phase space to formulate an entropic uncertainty principle as an axiom, and derive the quantum states this way.
+We are going to use phase space to formulate an entropic uncertainty principle as an axiom, and derive the quantum states this way.
 In particular, we will allow only those potential quantum states $\boldsymbol{r}$ for which there is a phase-space representation $\boldsymbol{q}$ whose entropy exceeds a lower bound.
 The non-classicality of the qubit becomes apparent because there are quantum states for which the only representations with entropy exceeding the bound are signed probability distributions.
 The use of negative probabilities on phase space to represent quantum systems goes back to the Wigner quasi-probability probability distribution (Wigner, 1932).
 The first task then is to choose a suitable definition of entropy for signed probabilities.

-We extend Rényi entropy (Rényi, 1961) to signed probabilities and then impose a smoothness condition that identifies a particular family of entropy functionals.
+We extend R\'enyi entropy (R\'enyi, 1961) to signed probabilities and impose a smoothness condition that identifies a particular family of entropy functionals.
 Fix a finite set $X=\{x_{1},...,x_{n}\}$ together with an ordinary (unsigned) probability distribution $\boldsymbol{q}$ on $X$.
-Rényi entropy is the family of functionals
+R\'enyi entropy is the family of functionals

 where $0<\alpha<\infty$ is a free parameter.
-(Shannon entropy is the special case $\alpha=1$.)
+(Shannon entropy is the special case, via L'H\^opital's rule, when $\alpha=1$.)
 We can preserve the real-valuedness of entropy under signed probabilities by taking absolute values

-This formula can also be derived axiomatically (See Brandenburger and La Mura, 2019, who modify the original axioms for Rényi entropy in Rényi, 1961 and Dareczy, 1963.)
-Rényi entropy with ordinary probabilities is smooth in the interior of its domain.
-We now impose smoothness at 0, since this is no longer a boundary value of $\boldsymbol{q}$, namely, we require that
+This formula can also be derived axiomatically.
+(See Brandenburger and La Mura, 2019, who modify the original axioms for R\'enyi entropy in R\'enyi, 1961 and Dareczy, 1963.)
+We next impose a smoothness condition, requiring that $H_{\alpha}$ be smooth on the space of signed probabilities.
+That is, we require $H_{\alpha}(q_1, \ldots, q_{n-1},(1-\sum_{i=1}^{n-1}q_i))$ to be $C^{\infty}$ on $\mathbb{R}^{n-1}$.
+Now, if $\alpha$ is not an integer let $k$ be the least integer with $k > \alpha$.
+Then